dgwaldo/Obsidian.Programming/Domain Driven Design (DDD)/Aggregate Design.md

 Aggregates should prevent their internal state from becoming invalid.
 Methods within aggregate classes should prevent setting of invalid state, and ideally report any warnings/errors back to the consumer.
 Aggregates should be in a valid state before they are persisted back to the database.

+>In DDD, validation rules can be thought as invariants.
+The main responsibility of an aggregate is to enforce invariants across state changes for all the entities within that aggregate.

 Ref: [Microsoft Word - Immutability-Changes-Everything-141121a.docx (cidrdb.org)](http://www.cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)

 ## Small Aggregates